andrewvc/engulf/README.md

 1. Download the jar from the [downloads page](https://github.com/andrewvc/engulf/downloads)
 1. Run it like so `PORT=4000 java -jar engulf-VERSION.jar`
 1. Visit http://localhost:4000 in your browser to use the GUI
+1. See the wiki page on [usage](https://github.com/andrewvc/engulf/wiki/Usage) for more details.

 # Todo:

 * Embedded JS Engine
-* Reworked UI
+* Browsing past jobs in the UI
+* Targetting subsets of nodes

 ## Hacking

 Engulf is a work in progresss.
-The *currently released version is the 2.x branch.*
-Master represents the upcoming 3.0 version, which will feature distributed operation, saved results, a REST API, and numerous other improvements.
-It's currently only 70% done and barely runnable (with no UI).
-If you're interested in helping out, just ping me!

-## Legacy

-There is a legacy version of engulf available on the downloads page and the `legacy` branch that runs quite differently.
+The 3.0.0 branch is currently alpha quality but is rapidly approaching beta.

 ## Thanks!
 I'd like to thank YourKit for providing this project with their Java profiler (which works excellently with Clojure).